ChrisWhealy/porous_absorber/README.md

 If you have used this calculator before, then each of the curves will be plotted using your previous values.

-As you move the mouse pointer over the chart, cross hairs will appear and the value of the plot point will be displayed when the mouse hovers over a plot point.
+As you move the mouse pointer over the chart, cross hairs will appear and the absorption value will be displayed when the mouse hovers over a plot point.

 <!--------------------------------------------------------------------------------------------------------------------->